Annabelle (film): Plot

 In 1967, in Santa Monica, California, a medical student, John Form, presents his expectant wife, Mia, with a rare vintage porcelain doll as a gift for their first child, to be placed in a collection in their daughter's nursery.

 That night, after watching the news about the Tate murders and the Manson Family, the couple is disturbed by the sounds of their next-door neighbors, the Higginses, being murdered during a home invasion.
 While Mia calls the police, she and John are attacked by the Higginses' killers.
 The police arrive and shoot one killer, a man, dead while the female killer kills herself by slitting her throat inside the nursery while holding the doll.
 News reports identify the assailants as the Higginses' estranged daughter, Annabelle, and her boyfriend, both members of a cult.
-Annabelle's blood falls on the doll's right eye, indicating that she has been possessed.

 In the days following the attack, a series of paranormal activities occur around the Forms' residence.
 Afterwards, Mia gives birth to a healthy baby girl, whom they name Leah.
 The family moves to an apartment in Pasadena, California.
 After finding the doll (which John had discarded since Annabelle's previous attack) in one of their boxes, another set of paranormal events plagues Mia and her daughter.

 Mia calls the detective who handled the original case and learns that the cult intended to summon a demonic spirit.
 With the help of bookseller and fellow tenant Evelyn, Mia realizes that the cult practiced devil worship, which summoned a demon who followed the family after they moved to their apartment to claim a soul.